yearn/yearn-devdocs/versioned_docs/version-0.4.1/smart-contracts/registry.md

 ```

-@notice Adds an existing vault to the list of &#34;endorsed&#34; vaults for that token.
+Adds an existing vault to the list of &#34;endorsed&#34; vaults for that token.

 *`governance` is set in the new vault as `self.governance`, with no ability to override.
 Throws if caller isn&#39;t `self.governance`.
 Throws if `vault`&#39;s governance isn&#39;t `self.governance`.
 Throws if no releases are registered yet.
 Throws if `vault`&#39;s api version does not match latest release.
 Throws if there already is a deployment for the vault&#39;s token with the latest api version.
 Emits a `NewVault` event.*